Mayank-Prakash-Sharma18/geography-study/content/english/post/what-are-latitude-and-longitude.md

 To provide a geographic location of a place using latitude and longitude - <strong>Coordinates</strong> are used.

-* The latitude has the symbol of phi & the longitude has the symbol of lambda.
+* The latitude has the symbol of phi (Φ) & the longitude has the symbol of lambda (λ).
 <img src="../../../images/post/earth/coordinates.png" alt="coordinates" style="width:90%;height:90%;">

 * Latitude is always written first.